Yamahkarim/WeatherPy/README.md

 Though the answer to this question may seem obvious, initally, Data Anlaysis can provide proof of this phenomenon.

-THe open weather map public API was used to calculate weather data from a radnomly generated list of 1500 unique cities for the data.
+The open weather map public API was used to calculate weather data from a radnomly generated list of 1500 unique cities for the data.

 Images of the data visualizations are provided in the "output_data" directory.